TREASURIES-Italy, Spain fears boost demand for U.S. bonds

 Month-end demand was also seen as boosting bonds.

-The bond market will close early on Friday at 2 p.m.
-EDT (1800 GMT) and close on Monday for the U.S. Memorial Day holiday.
-(Editing by David Gregorio)
+The bond market closed early on Friday at 2 p.m.
+EDT (1800 GMT) and will close on Monday for the U.S. Memorial Day holiday.
+(Editing by David Gregorio; Editing by Meredith Mazzilli) )